rubytogether/rubytogether.org/app/views/news/2019-05-15-april-2019-monthly-update.html.md

 ---
-summary: In April, we paid for 143 hours of developer work, shipped a RubyGems security release, and hired some security-focused help.
+summary: In April, we paid for 129 hours of developer work, hired new heads of community and growth, and saw a huge amount of work done on Bundler and RubyGems.
 ---

 Hello!
 Welcome to the monthly update.
 During April, our work was supported by [Handshake](https://handshake.org), [Stripe](https://stripe.com), [DigitalOcean](https://www.digitalocean.com), [Triplebyte](https://triplebyte.com/os/rubytogether), and many others.

 ## ruby together news

+The big news of April is that we grew our team to include new roles!
+[Matt Solt](https://twitter.com/mattsolt) joined us as our new head of growth, and [Monica Silvestre](https://twitter.com/monicasilvestre) is our new head of community.
+We're super excited to work with both of them to grow Ruby Together into a bigger and better resource for the entire Ruby community.
-In April, Ruby Together was supported by 60 different companies, including Sapphire member [Stripe](https://stripe.com).
-0 companies joined as new members, including .

-On top of those companies, 0 new developers signed up as members or friends of Ruby Together, including .
-In total, we were supported by 62 individual members and 62 friends of Ruby Together.
+In April, Ruby Together was supported by 60 different companies, including Sapphire member [Stripe](https://stripe.com) and Ruby member [Handshake](https://handshake.org).
+1 new company joined as a member.
+In addition to those companies, we were supported by 62 individual members and 62 friends of Ruby Together.
 Thanks to all of our members for making everything that we do possible. &lt;3

 ## bundler news

 In April, Bundler saw ongoing fixes for Windows, as well as progress on getting the test suite passing on Windows in Azure Pipelines. @deivid-rogriguez continued to clean up the test suite, making it more consistent, reliable, and organized.
-He also tested and repaired the mechanics for upcoming deprecations messages, ensuring that nothing will break, as well as `introducing [original\_env](https://github.com/bundler/bundler/pull/7052)` to clean up previous confusion around what `clean_env` might mean.
+He also tested and repaired the mechanics for upcoming deprecations messages, ensuring that nothing will break, as well as introducing [`original_env`](https://github.com/bundler/bundler/pull/7052) to clean up previous confusion around what `clean_env` might mean.

 We also fixed several other issues:
   - Bundler could sometimes try to install versions that were not compatible with the running Ruby if it was rate-limited by RubyGems.org.
   - The Bundler gemspec shipped with Ruby would sometimes be empty, because `git` is not available in the environment ruby-core uses to package default gems
   - The `clean` command would not clean up unused extensions built for git gems